Murilo Costa: Juventude / Nacional

 In December 2016, Murilo Costa left Internacional for Esporte Clube Juventude in the same state.
 He played seven games in the 2017 Gauchão season, scoring the only goal of a home win over Ypiranga Futebol Clube on 12 February.

 On 9 June 2017, Murilo moved abroad for the first time, loaned to C.D.
 Nacional who had recently been relegated to Portugal's LigaPro.
 He was the Madeiran club's second top scorer behind Ricardo Gomes – fifth overall – with 13 goals as they won promotion as champions; this included braces with a late equaliser in a 3–3 draw at Académico de Viseu F.C. on 18 February and in a 6–0 home win over FC Porto B on 7 March.

 Braga

 On 1 July 2018, shortly after Nacional's promotion, Murilo Costa signed a five-year deal with fellow Primeira Liga club S.C.
 Braga.
 He scored his first goal for them the following 18 January in a 3–0 win on his return to the Estádio da Madeira, having previously played seven minutes in the league all season.

 Sporting Gijón (loan)

 On 31 January 2020, Murilo Costa was loaned to Spanish club Sporting de Gijón until the end of the season.

 Mallorca (loan)

 On 17 September 2020, Murilo Costa joined fellow second division side RCD Mallorca on loan for the 2020–21 season.

+Kyoto Sanga

+On 8 August 2024, Murilo signed with Kyoto Sanga in Japan.
+Less than one year after the signing, Murilo and Kyoto Sanga reach an agreement for rescind the contract on 30 July 2025.